 Share this on Facebook>>

 Some insightful comments sent in by readers: (Do you have enlightening thoughts of your own?
-Email or Facebook message me and I may add them to the conversation)
+You can send them via the direct feedback form below, Facebook, or Google+)

 Mike said: When we look at the larger picture we see that this is just one of many stories that was mythologized and morphed to suit a specific community's scientific, geographic, theological, biological, and linguistic understandings during the periods of 3000 - 1000 BCE.
 And when we understand the style of this story in the grander scheme it provides context to it's creation and purpose.

 Phil said: HMS Victory was a ship of the line built between 1759 -1765.
 Today, she resides in dry-dock at Portsmouth, UK.
 She is 226 feet long with a beam of 51 feet - pretty much half the size of the Ark.
 She was built from approx 6000 trees which equates to 100 acres of woodland.
 The build involved hundreds of men.
 Her full compliment would have been 850.
 Noah's family numbered eight and one assumes built the Ark.
 If more people were involved in building the ship they were thanked by being allowed to drown!
 The logistics in moving and building such a craft would have been monumental - never mind the technology needed to hold this thing together.
 The story does take some believing doesn't it?